The Science Teacher You Wish You Had

 Here, LIFE.com again honors Hubert Alyea: an educator who made learning part magic and part mayhem for laymen and scientists alike, with a delivery that was nearly as explosive as the science itself.

-Tara Thean graduated with a B.A. in ecology and evolutionary biology from Princeton University, and will soon begin graduate work in biological sciences at Cambridge University.
+Tara Thean is a freelance writer and graduate student in biological sciences at Cambridge University.
 Follow her on Twitter @tarathean.